GoogleCloudPlatform/security-analytics/dataform-vector-search/README.md

 1. Manually run entire workflow, following these [instructions](https://cloud.google.com/dataform/docs/trigger-execution#manually_execute_all_actions_in_your_workflow).
 This will execute all actions including creating BigQuery tables, and dependancies including remote BigQuery model and persistent User-Defined Functions (UDF).

-### Schedule executions with workflow configurations:
+### Schedule executions with workflow configurations
 Use this for QA, staging or production environments.

 1. Navigate to [Dataform page](https://console.cloud.google.com/bigquery/dataform)